The-Duchess/ruby-irc-framework/BUILDINGABOT.md

 **To create your bot**

-- open up a programming text editor (i.e Atom)
+- open up a programming text editor (i.e. Atom)
 - include the framework
 - then add configuration
 - create the IRCBot